DarkForte/LowPoly/docs/checkpoint.md

 ## Goals and Deliverables

 We are still on the track to our planned goals and things are working out smoothly.
-The algorithm turned out to be easier to implement than imagined, and we believe we are able to deliver everything in the planned goals.
+The algorithm turned out to be easier to implement than we imagined, and we believe we are able to deliver everything in the planned goals.
 We annotated the progress of each item in bold texts.

 ### Expected Goals (Plan to achieve):